fbpx

 Longer Shelf Life

-Baked goods made with honey often stay fresh longer due to honey’s humectant properties.
+Baked goods made with honey can stay fresh longer due to honey’s humectant properties.

 Substituting Honey for Sugar